QuickEst-app/QuickEst/README.md

   # 2. Installation
   The installation of the application on Windows, Linux, and macOS operating systems is performed from the terminal by following these steps:
 1. Python Installation:
-     Ensure you have Python version 3.10.14 or a lower version installed.
+     Ensure you have Python version 3.10.14 installed.
 You can download Python from https://www.python.org/.
 2. Virtual Environment Setup:
      Create and activate a virtual environment to isolate the application dependencies.
 Execute the following commands:
      - python -m venv venv